 1. Clench your fingers into a fist - unclench.

-5. On both hands, simultaneously show the second and third fingers (5-6 times).
-6. On both hands, simultaneously show the second and fifth fingers (5-6 times).
-7. On both hands, simultaneously put the second fingers on the third (5-6 times).
+5. On both hands, show the second and third fingers at the same time (5-6 times).
+6. On both hands, show the second and fifth fingers at the same time (5-6 times).
+7. On both hands, simultaneously place the second fingers on the third (5-6 times).

 · "Kitty"(the middle and ring fingers rest against the thumb.
 The index and little fingers are raised up);

-Visual-motor coordination is the coordination of movements and their elements as a result of the joint and simultaneous activity of the visual and musculo-motor analyzers.
+Visual-motor coordination is the coordination of movements and their elements as a result of the joint and simultaneous activity of the visual and muscular-motor analyzers.
 The following tasks are aimed at studying the visual-motor coordination of fingers and hands.

 · Cutting with scissors.